 This is the third edition of the annual NTS Consumer Harm Report, which helps us measure our effectiveness and value for money, as well as the emerging threats consumers face.
-It highlights our key work areas over the past year - not only in tackling criminal activity but also in protecting consumers, which has seen more than £127 million in consumer detriment prevented in the last year.
+It highlights our key work areas over the past year - not only in tackling criminal activity but also in protecting consumers, which has seen nearly £127 million in consumers and business detriment prevented in the last year.